vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 ### Implement the Pass Data Model

-Your data model should contain all the fields that you store for your pass, as well as a foreign key to ``PKPass``, the pass model offered by the Passes framework.
+Your data model should contain all the fields that you store for your pass, as well as a foreign key to ``Pass``, the pass model offered by the Passes framework.

 ```swift
 import Fluent